solfactTeams/solfact-sdk/README.md

 ## 🎯 Overview

 Solfact is a decentralized fact-checking system that leverages blockchain technology and economic incentives to establish truth.
-Users stake SOL tokens to vote whether news is FACT or HOAX.
+Users stake SOL tokens to vote whether news is FACT or FAKE.
 Winners receive rewards from the escrow pool proportional to their stake.

 ### Key Features
 - **SOL-Based Staking**: Economic skin-in-the-game mechanism